SeverinAlexB/ln-verifymessagejs/README.md

 # ln-verifymessagejs

-A simple library to sign and derive Lightning Network node ids from signed messages.
-No need for running Lightning Network node.
+A simple library to recover Lightning Network node ids from signed messages.
+No need to run a Lightning Network node.
 Everything is done in js.
+Also supports signing.

 ### Tested implementations:
 - lnd